What the UK Ticket Resale Ban Means for Touring Artists

 FAQ’s: UK Ticket Resale Ban

 The UK Government announced the ban on November 19, 2025.
-But, the implementation will depend on busy Parliamentary scheduling and so, as of yet there is no exact date.
+But, the implementation will depend on busy Parliamentary scheduling and so, as of yet, there is no exact date.
 Legislation is likely to pass mid-to-late 2026, possibly after the King’s Speech next spring.
 However, fan expectations are changing right now, which requires artists to make platform decisions before the law passes.

 Yes.
 The UK ticket resale ban affects all venues regardless of size, even though small venues (under 500 capacity) rarely experience touting.
 Independent artists and grassroots venues now face administrative burdens around resale compliance and fan communication, solving a problem most small shows never really had.